henry8168/StriDe_EFCH/README.md

 Before installing this version of StriDe, TBB library is needed.
 ( https://www.threadingbuildingblocks.org )

+step:
+  1. ./autogen.sh
+  2. ./configure
-Remember to add "-ltbb" into LIBS on "StriDe_EFCH/stride/MAKEFILE".
+  3. Remember to add "-ltbb" into LIBS on "StriDe_EFCH/stride/MAKEFILE".
+  4. make